Upper Lusatia: Lusatian League

-In 1346 the five royal cities of Upper Lusatia and Zittau, which had fallen to Bohemia upon the death of Duke Henry of Jawor, founded the Lusatian League (Sechstädtebund).
+In 1346 the five royal cities of Upper Lusatia and Zittau, which had fallen to Bohemia upon the death of Duke Henry of Jawor, founded the Lusatian League.
 The united forces of the cities should secure the public peace and override local robber barons.
 This was also in the sense of the sovereign, King Charles IV, who supported the League with numerous privileges.
 The six municipalities in the subsequent period were able to prevail successfully against the nobility.
 With their increased economic prosperity they gained political influence.
 They were able to purchase numerous villages in the following 200 years and a significant proportion of the country fell under the direct rule of the city councils.
 In addition, within the so-called Weichbild enlarged municipal area, they were able to enforce their jurisdiction over large parts of the local nobility and its possessions.

 When the Hussite revolution erupted in the beginning of the 15th century in Bohemia, the League took up an adverse stance over the Czech Reformation.
 In alliance with Emperor Sigismund and Lower Lusatian nobles, the cities waged war against the insurgents.
-In turn Kamenz, Reichenbach and Löbau, as well as Zittau and Lauban were conquered by the Hussites and devastated.
+In turn Kamenz, Reichenbach and Löbau, as well as Zittau and Lubań were conquered by the Hussites and devastated.
 Only the two largest cities, Bautzen and Görlitz, could stand up to the sieges.
 The Hussite Wars eased the links of Upper Lusatia to the Bohemian Crown, and because of the weakness of the kingdom the internal affairs of the margraviate were regulated largely without royal interference.
 During this time the Upper Lusatian Landtag (diet) developed into the main instrument of the estates' autonomy.